-The LNA consists of a single-ended voltage gain amplifier with differential outputs and the negative output available externally.
+The LNA consists of a single-ended voltage gain amplifier with differential outputs, and the negative output is externally available.
 For example, with a fixed gain of 8× (17.9 dB), an active input termination is synthesized by connecting a feedback resistor between the negative output pin, LO-x, and the positive input pin, LI-x.
-This well-known technique is used for interfacing multiple probe impedances to a single system.
+This is a well known technique used for interfacing multiple probe impedances to a single system.
 The input resistance is shown in Equation 1.